rbreu/beeref/README.rst

 Stable Release
 ~~~~~~~~~~~~~~

-Get the zip file for your operating system (Windows, Linux, macOS) from the `latest release <https://github.com/rbreu/beeref/releases>`_.
-Extract the zip file.
-Inside the extracted folder, you will find a BeeRef executable.
+Get the file for your operating system (Windows, Linux, macOS) from the `latest release <https://github.com/rbreu/beeref/releases>`_.

+**Linux users** need to give the file executable rights before running it.
+Optional: If you want to have BeeRef appear in the app menu, save the desktop file from the `release section <https://github.com/rbreu/beeref/releases>`_ in ``~/.local/share/applications``, save the `logo <https://raw.githubusercontent.com/rbreu/beeref/main/beeref/assets/logo.png>`_, and adjust the path names in the desktop file to match the location of your BeeRef installation.

+**MacOS X users**, look at `detailed instructions <https://beeref.org/macosx-run.html>`_ if you have problems running BeeRef.

 Follow further releases via the `atom feed <https://github.com/rbreu/beeref/releases.atom>`_.

-**Linux users** who want to have BeeRef appear in the app menu, save the desktop file from the `release section <https://github.com/rbreu/beeref/releases>`_ in ``~/.local/share/applications`` and adjust the path names in the file to match the location of your BeeRef installation.

 Development Version